 Water - the lifeblood of every aquaponic system

 What is pH?
 As fish keepers we cannot afford to ignore pH.
 It has a profound affect on an enormous range of biological and chemical processes.
-Nitrification, photosynthesis and the toxicity of carbon dioxide and heavy metals are just some of the processes affected by this parameter.
-So what exactly is pH? pH is, in […]
+Nitrification, photosynthesis and the toxicity of carbon dioxide and heavy metals are just some of the processes affected by fish tank pH.
+So what exactly is pH? pH is, […]

 Nitrate is a key element in all aquaponic systems as it’s formation, and assimilation, is vital for the health of both fish and plants.
 Chemically speaking, nitrate exists as NO3–.
 This means that one nitrogen atom is coupled to three nitrogen atoms.
 It also has a single negative charge. that influences how it is transported. […]

 The fish tank temperature plays a fundamental role in determining how active our fish are.
 Fish, unlike mammals and birds, are unable to control their own body temperature.
 They are scientifically referred to as poikilothermic.
 Their metabolism reflects the temperature of the water in which they live.
 As a consequence, they will show a wide […]